joonyoo181/scheme-interpreter/README.md

 Features of the interpreter:
 - lexical analysis and syntactical analysis to read, parse, evaluate, and print Scheme code
-- tail recursion for handling recursive calls in O(1) space complexity
+- tail call optimization to reduce stack frame allocations when handling recursive functions

 ### Using the Interpreter
 1) Clone the repository